 Deciding between an out-of-the-box framework versus a set of custom components is one of the initial hurdles of software development projects.
-The decision to use material or custom design heavily influences the level of customization or personalization that a UX and UI team can incorporate into a project.
+The decision to use material or custom design heavily influences the level of customization or personalization that a user experience and user interface team can incorporate into a project.

 Businesses want state of the art applications that introduce completely new functionality and have a big WOW! factor, but custom design comes at a cost.
 The decision to use material or custom design falls into the hands of the client and their budget and timeline.
 Like most things, if you want a fully customized application, it’s going to take longer and carry a larger price tag.

 What is material design

 Material design is a design language that was developed by Google in 2014.
 The elaborate guidelines that Google has developed, the material design spec sheet, enables designers to extract design elements that can be incorporated into a final design.